LiweiDengDavid/STD2Vformer/README.md

 # STD2Vformer

-A pytorch implementation for the paper: '*Flexible Spatiotemporal Prediction Based on Spatiotemporal Embedding*‘
+A pytorch implementation for the paper: '*An Efficient and Flexible Spatiotemporal Prediction Model*‘

 # 🎯Overview